werf/werf/docs/pages/configuration/stapel_image/git_directive.md

 ## Working with remote repositories

-Werf may use remote repositories as file sources.
-For this purpose, the _git mapping_ configuration contains an `url` parameter where you should specify the repository address.
-Werf supports `https` and `git+ssh` protocols.
+werf may use remote repositories as file sources.
+For this purpose, the _git mapping_ configuration contains an `url` parameter where you should specify the repository address. werf supports `https` and `git+ssh` protocols.

 ### https